radiantlogic-v8/documentation-new/documentation/release-notes/v7418-release-notes.md

 - [IV4-228]: Fixed an issue causing the context builder popup dialogs to sometimes malfunction.
 - [IV4-253, SQ-453]: Fixed an issue with CRL checking via OCSP when in FIPS-mode.
 Since the new library is currently being recertified by NIST CMVP for FIPS 140-3, customers can use it at their discretion. ccj-4.0.0-fips.jar is the current, default NIST-certified library for FIPS 140-3 used, and ccj-4.0.1-prevalidation-fips.jar is the newer library that contains the CRL checking via OCSP fix.
 To use the new ccj-4.0.1-prevalidation-fips.jar library, update the following property in ZooKeeper (at /radiantone/<version>/<clusterName>/config/vds_server.conf) to a value of true and restart all RadiantOne services.
 usingPrevalidationFipsJar: true

 - [IV4-272]: Fixed an issue in the schema editor UI where the most recent popup was being opened upon saving the schema.
 - [IV4-274, SQ-719]: Fixed an issue by Updating the Salesforce JDBC driver to exit early if not a valid Salesforce JDBC URL to avoid outputting an unrelated log message on test connection failures.
 - [IV4-283]: Fixed an issue where the SCIM page incorrectly triggers unsaved changes confirmation without modifications.
 - [IV4-289]: Fixed permissions issue for schema manager where certain delegated admin roles weren't being authorized properly.
 - [IV4-296]: Fix for the mgraph custom object to use select query when performing one level and subtree searches to ensure all required attribute are retrieved from Entra ID.

 ## Known Issues/Important Notes

 - CRL checking via OCSP when in FIPS-mode does not work and returns this error: javax.net.ssl.SSLHandshakeException: PKIX path validation failed: java.security.cert.CertPathValidatorException  <br> This issue has been fixed in v7.4.18, tracked in release notes item IV4-253.
 Customers must indicate to use the new library by settings usingPrevalidationFipsJar: true in Zookeeper at /radiantone/<version>/<clusterName>/config/vds_server.conf

 -If the environment variable RLI_CLI_VERBOSE is set to false, it must be temporarily set to true during product installation or update.
 Failure to do so may result in an incomplete or failed installation.
 After the installation or update completes successfully, the variable may be reverted to false if desired.
 If RLI_CLI_VERBOSE is not defined, or is already set to true, no action is required.

 For known issues reported after the release, please see the [Radiant Logic Knowledge Base](https://support.radiantlogic.com/hc/en-us/categories/4412501931540-Known-Issues).

 ## Patch Installers

 To download the patch, click [here](https://files.radiantlogic.com/receive/?packageCode=IX0qTSRyilShjhpxusLWpUDzzb4rduq2tO9F81NhEt4#keycode=Niad1bODfyRmdW8PlGO-5In0mdRKsa0u6551qXXI1rA)

 Once logged in, navigate to: Customer Downloads/update_installers/7.4/<PatchVersion>/

+## How to Report Problems and Provide Feedback

+Feedback and problems can be reported from the Support Center/Knowledge Base accessible from: https://support.radiantlogic.com

+If you do not have a user ID and password to access the site, please contact: support@radiantlogic.com.